 Year 3 Home Learning

-Welcome to Year 3 Home Learning, now updated for this first summer half term.
+Welcome to Year 3 Home Learning, now updated for this second summer half term.
 Below, you will find a variety of learning activities linked both to maths and English, as well as our broader curriculum.

 Thank you for all your support with this… In addition, of course, we hope that you will have regular opportunities to get outside and enjoy some fresh air and exercise – at a safe social distance!
 We hope that you and your family stay safe and well and we look forward to seeing you soon 🙂 Mrs Pooley and Mrs Vincent

-Writing – Cloud Tea Monkeys
+Writing – Flotsam